 In an instant, they arrive at their destination as Swamp Thing points them towards the rock formation that Faust’s hideout is located at.
 Zatanna than uses an anti-cloaking spell in order to see the observatory.

 Afterwards, John asks his friend to help him and his teammates defend humanity from Felix Faust.
 Even with Jason backing him up, Swamp Thing turns them down since he thinks that it’s fitting justice for the same humanity that also has a history of unintentionally ruining nature.
 As such, he dissipates and takes his leave.

 With one less ally, our heroes prepare to head out.
 However, Jason manages to speak his chant and transform into Etrigan.
 After forming his sword, the demon warrior proceeds to leap towards the opposing observatory.

 Inside, Felix Faust (voiced by Enrico Colantoni) is working on an incantation when Etrigan bursts through the ceiling and attempts to strike him.
 However, the villainous sorcerer shields himself from the attack and summons a horde of demons to battle him.
 Fortunately, Etrigan is more than capable of fending off the otherworldly army.

 Just then, Zatanna drops in and kicks Felix, which disarms him of his spellbook.
-She tries to conjure up a spell, but finds that she’s not able to say a single word.
+She then tries to conjure up a spell, but finds that she’s not able to say a single word.
 As he magically reclaims his book, Felix explains that he’s placed an incantation over his home so that no woman can speak within his walls.
 As such, Zatanna is forced to flee for her life.

 Fortunately, Deadman comes in and takes possession of Felix.
 As the two of them fly around in their tussle, Zatanna gathers herself while John and Batman arrive.